-My name is Elliot, I’m 30, almost 31 and I live in Auburn.
-I’ve been teaching yoga for over 6 years now and I love every chance I get to teach a class.
+My name is Elliot, I’m 31 and I live in Auburn.
+I’ve been teaching yoga for almost 7 years now and I love every chance I get to teach a class.

 I produce electronic dance music on a daily basis.
 I have just gotten together enough funds to finish my studio and now am producing my favorite music ever.
 I’m hoping to start touring some time in the near future.

 My experiences teaching yoga have been changing me significantly recently.
 I am doing my best to adapt Ashtanga’s lessons to modernize them into the Western vinyasa yoga that is currently popular, but its tough.
 People want to go faster at the cost of the body, so I try to coach to that.

 I also teach private yoga classes, you can sign-up or read more about them here